Pyrmont Power Station: Pyrmont 'B' Station

 By the late 1930s, the first turbo-alternators were nearing the end of their useful lives, and it was decided to redevelop the power station in 1938.
 In 1942, the SCC accepted the tender of Australian General Electric to supply a single 50-megawatt (MW), 50 Hz turbo-alternator manufactured by Metropolitan-Vickers Electrical Company Limited of Trafford Park, Manchester, England; the order was confirmed in 1944.
 This order was doubled in 1945, then doubled again in 1947, to a total of four 50 MW Range-units.
 These units generated current at 33 kV, which was also the transmission voltage, as there was no room for step-up transformers.
 Steam was supplied by 4 International Combustion Limited 'Lopulco' Pulverised fuel boilers each producing 430,000 lbs of steam per hour at 1250 psi and 950 °F. Delayed by a post-Second World War backlog, the first 50 MW turbo-alternator arrived from England in 1948, but the new building designed to house it, construction of which commenced in 1947, was not ready.
 The first of the 50 MW units was not commissioned until 1952, five years behind schedule, and the fourth unit was in service by 1955.

 When completed in 1955, Pyrmont 'B' was rated at 200 megawatts, making it the largest of the five power stations which existed in the inner Sydney area.
 Bunnerong Power Station, also formerly operated by the SCC, was much larger, but outside the inner city area.
 Pyrmont became an emergency generator from the 1970s onwards, as newer power stations were brought into use.

 'B' Station was decommissioned in 1983 (along with White Bay Power Station).
 The station had little more than twenty years in regular use, and ten years as a peak loader or on stand by.

 Electricity Commission of New South Wales

 From 1936 to 1952, Pyrmont was run by the Sydney County Council (SCC), which had assumed control of the Municipal Council of Sydney's generating assets.
 The Electricity Commission of New South Wales, formed in 1950, took control of Pyrmont on 1 January 1952, becoming its third and final operator.

 Demolition

 After remaining derelict for almost a decade, the power station site was redeveloped as the Star City Casino (now "The Star"), which was opened in 1995 with a gala opening featuring an outdoor performance by Diana Ross.
-Part of the 'A' Station facade remains at the Star City Casino site, but the much larger 'B' Station structure was demolished in 1993.
+Part of the 'A' Station facade remains at the Star site, on Pyrmont Street near Jones Bay Road, but the much larger 'B' Station structure was completely demolished in 1993.